fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 * These datasets we will use throughout the whole course to learn the different methods.

 "Data obtained from [http://biostat.mc.vanderbilt.edu/DataSets] (http://biostat.mc.vanderbilt.edu/DataSets)".

+* the Datasets contain plenty of variables, we won't use all of them.

 ---